cyekov/Obfvious/README.md

 Shadow is a LLVM & CLang based compiler that allows for Windows binaries obfuscation.

+Shadow is currently implemented as an integral part of CLang and is invoked automatically as part of the compilation with `clang.exe`.

 ## Why?

 Shadow was incepted as part of my research on executable similarity and specifically malware similarity (TODO: cite).
 I wanted to examin how reliant are static AV engines (exposed through VirusTotal (TM)) on meta data such as hard-coded strings and debug info.